 Components of a High Availability Cluster¶

-Two or more redundant pfSense® Plus firewalls are considered a “High Availability Cluster” or “HA Cluster” for short.
-Though this setup is often erroneously called a “CARP Cluster”, that is misleading since CARP is only one of several technologies used to achieve High Availability.
+Two or more redundant firewalls running pfSense® Plus software are considered a “High Availability Cluster” or “HA Cluster” for short.

 IP Address Redundancy (CARP)¶

-For connectivity through a cluster to continue seamlessly during failover, traffic to and from the cluster must use redundant IP addresses.
-In pfSense® Plus, Common Address Redundancy Protocol (CARP) is used for this task.
+For connectivity through a cluster to continue seamlessly during failover, traffic to and from the cluster must use redundant IP addresses. pfSense® Plus software uses Common Address Redundancy Protocol (CARP) for this task.

 A CARP type Virtual IP address (VIP) is shared between nodes of a cluster.
-One node is master and receives traffic for the IP address, and the other nodes maintain backup status and monitor for heartbeats to see if they need to assume the master role if the previous master fails.
-Since only one member of the cluster at a time is using the IP address, there is no IP address conflict for CARP VIPs.
+CARP refers to the currently active node as the “master”.
+This node receives traffic sent to the CARP VIP address, and the other nodes sharing the VIP maintain “backup” status and monitor for heartbeats to see if they need to take over the active role.
+Since only one member of the cluster at a time is using the IP address, there is no IP address conflict between CARP VIPs.

-In order for failover to work properly it is important that inbound traffic coming to the cluster (routed upstream traffic, VPNs, NAT, local client gateway, DNS requests, etc) be sent to a CARP VIP and for outgoing traffic such as Outbound NAT to be sent from a CARP VIP.
+For failover to work properly it is important that inbound traffic coming to the cluster, such as routed upstream traffic, VPNs, NAT, local client gateway, DNS requests, etc., be sent to a CARP VIP and for outgoing traffic such as Outbound NAT to be sent from a CARP VIP.
 If traffic is addressed to a node directly and not a CARP VIP, then that traffic will not be picked up by other nodes.

-CARP works similar to VRRP and HSRP, and may even conflict in some cases.
+CARP works similar to VRRP and HSRP and may even conflict in some cases.
 Heartbeats are sent out on each interface containing a CARP VIP, one heartbeat per VIP per interface.
-At the default values for skew and base, a VIP sends out heartbeats about once per second.
-The skew determines which node is master at a given point in time.
-Whichever node transmits heartbeats the fastest assumes the master role.
-A higher skew value causes heartbeats to be transmitted with more delay, so a node with a lower skew will be the master unless a network or other issue causes the heartbeats to be delayed or lost.
+At the default values for skew and base, each VIP sends out heartbeats about once per second.
+The skew determines which node is active at a given point in time.
+Whichever node transmits heartbeats the fastest assumes the active role.
+A higher skew value causes heartbeats to be transmitted with more delay, so a node with a lower skew will be active unless a network or other issue causes the heartbeats to be delayed or lost.

 Note

-Never access the firewall GUI, SSH, or other management mechanism using a CARP VIP.
-For management purposes, only use the actual IP address on the interface and not the VIP.
-Otherwise it cannot be determined beforehand which unit is being accessed.
+Never access the firewall GUI, SSH, or other management mechanism using a CARP VIP directly.
+For management purposes, only use the actual IP address on the interface of each separate node and not the VIP.
+Otherwise, the client cannot determine beforehand which node it is accessing.

 Configuration Synchronization (XMLRPC)¶

-To make the job of maintaining two practically identical firewall nodes easier, configuration synchronization is possible using XMLRPC.
-Some areas cannot be synchronized, such as the Interface configuration, but many other areas can: Firewall rules, aliases, users, certificates, VPNs, DHCP, routes, gateways, and more.
+Certain configuration areas cannot be synchronized, such as the Interface configuration, but most other areas can: Firewall rules, aliases, users, certificates, VPNs, DHCP, routes, gateways, and more.
 As a general rule, items specific to hardware or a particular installation, such as Interfaces or values under System > General or System > Advanced do not synchronize.
-For a list of areas that will synchronize, see the checkbox items on System > High Avail Sync in the XMLRPC section.
+The list of supported areas can vary depending on the version of pfSense software in use.
+For a list of areas that will synchronize, see the checkbox items on System > High Availability in the XMLRPC section.
 Most packages will not synchronize but some contain their own synchronization settings.
 Consult package documentation for more details.

 State Table Synchronization (pfsync)¶

-Active connection state information is exchanged between nodes using the pfsync protocol to achieve seamless failover.
-When pfsync is active and properly configured, all nodes will have knowledge of each connection flowing through the cluster.
-If the master node fails, the backup node will take over and clients will not notice the transition since both nodes knew about the connection beforehand.
+pfSense® Plus software uses pfsync to synchronize firewall state table data between cluster nodes.
+Changes to the state table on the primary are sent to the secondary nodes over the Sync interface, and vice versa.
+When State Synchronization is active and properly configured, all nodes have knowledge of every connection flowing through the cluster.
+If the primary node fails, the secondary node will take over and most clients will not notice the transition since both nodes knew about the connection beforehand.

-Failover can still operate without pfsync, but it will not be seamless.
-Without pfsync if a node fails and another takes over, user connections would be dropped.
+Failover can still operate without state synchronization, but it will not be seamless.
+Without state synchronization, if a node fails and another takes over, user connections are dropped.
 Users may immediately reconnect through the other node, but they would be disrupted during the transition.
+Depending on the usage in a particular environment, this may go unnoticed or it could be a significant, but brief, outage.